arpieb/verbnet/README.md

 # Return frames defined in the "wish-62" class.
 VerbNet.frames("wish-62")

-# Attempt to find a frame that matches the POS structure and root verb of a phrase.
+# Attempt to find frame(s) that match the POS structure and root verb of a phrase.
 VerbNet.find_frame("NP V NP", "wish")
 ```